Traumatic brain injury: Complications

 Cognitive deficits that can follow TBI include impaired attention; disrupted insight, judgement, and thought; reduced processing speed; distractibility; and deficits in executive functions such as abstract reasoning, planning, problem-solving, and multitasking.
 Memory loss, the most common cognitive impairment among head-injured people, occurs in 20–79% of people with closed head trauma, depending on severity.
 People who have had TBI may also have difficulty with understanding or producing spoken or written language, or with more subtle aspects of communication such as body language.
 Post-concussion syndrome, a set of lasting symptoms experienced after mild TBI, can include physical, cognitive, emotional and behavioral problems such as headaches, dizziness, difficulty concentrating, and depression.
 Multiple TBIs may have a cumulative effect.
 A young person who receives a second concussion before symptoms from another one have healed may be at risk for developing a very rare but deadly condition called second-impact syndrome, in which the brain swells catastrophically after even a mild blow, with debilitating or deadly results.
-About one in five career boxers is affected by chronic traumatic brain injury (CTBI), which causes cognitive, behavioral, and physical impairments.
-Dementia pugilistica, the severe form of CTBI, affects primarily career boxers years after a boxing career.
-It commonly manifests as dementia, memory problems, and parkinsonism (tremors and lack of coordination).
+About one in five professional boxers is affected by the severe form of chronic traumatic encephalopathy (CTE), which causes cognitive, behavioral, and physical impairments that can present as dementia, and the tremors and lack of coordination of parkinsonism.
+CTE primarily affects boxers years after their career has ended.

 TBI may cause emotional, social, or behavioral problems and changes in personality.
 These may include emotional instability, depression, anxiety, hypomania, mania, apathy, irritability, problems with social judgment, and impaired conversational skills.
 TBI appears to predispose survivors to psychiatric disorders including obsessive compulsive disorder, substance abuse, dysthymia, clinical depression, bipolar disorder, and anxiety disorders.
 In patients who have depression after TBI, suicidal ideation is not uncommon; the suicide rate among these persons is increased 2- to 3-fold.
 Social and behavioral symptoms that can follow TBI include disinhibition, inability to control anger, impulsiveness, lack of initiative, inappropriate sexual activity, asociality and social withdrawal, and changes in personality.

-TBI also has a substantial impact on the functioning of family systems Caregiving family members and TBI survivors often significantly alter their familial roles and responsibilities following injury, creating significant change and strain on a family system.
+TBI also has a substantial impact on the functioning of family systems.
+Caregiving family members and TBI survivors often significantly alter their familial roles and responsibilities following injury, creating significant change and strain on a family system.
 Typical challenges identified by families recovering from TBI include: frustration and impatience with one another, loss of former lives and relationships, difficulty setting reasonable goals, inability to effectively solve problems as a family, increased level of stress and household tension, changes in emotional dynamics, and overwhelming desire to return to pre-injury status.
 In addition, families may exhibit less effective functioning in areas including coping, problem solving and communication.
 Psychoeducation and counseling models have been demonstrated to be effective in minimizing family disruption.